 The elliptic shape also depends upon the technology parameters and the noise constraints.
-The area of the elliptic region is small when the noise constraints of the power distribution network are high.
+The area of the elliptical region is small when the noise constraints of the power distribution network are high.
 For example, when the maximum target noise of the power distribution system is 5% of the supply voltage, a smaller ellipse is formed as the effective region around the decoupling capacitor.
 Alternatively, the area of the elliptic region increases when the noise constraint is increased to 10% of the supply voltage.
 Consequently, elliptic equipotential shapes are formed around the decoupling capacitors and power supplies, denoting identical power supply voltage levels.

-An elliptic region is described by a long and short radius represented, respectively, as $r_l$ and $r_s$ as shown in Fig. 4. $r_l$ can be determined as where C is the decoupling capacitance and the effective resistance and inductance between the decoupling capacitor and the power supply are represented, respectively, as $R{(m,n)}$ and $L{(m,n)}$ .
-The horizontal and vertical distance from the decoupling capacitor to the power supply is represented, respectively, as m and n.
+An elliptic region is described by a long and short radius represented as r_l and r_s , respectively, as shown in Fig. 4. r_l can be determined as where C is the decoupling capacitance and the effective resistance and inductance between the decoupling capacitor and the power supply are represented as $R{(x_1,y_1)}$ and $L{(x_1,y_1)}$, respectively.
+The horizontal and vertical distance from the decoupling capacitor to the power supply is represented as x_1 and y_1 , respectively.
 The effect of the transition time of the load current is embedded into the equation using k.
 Kmodels the noise constraints, i.e., a smaller K is used for more stringent noise constrained circuits.
-For instance, a greater K is chosen for a maximum noise target of 15% as compared to a maximum tolerable noise target of 10% or 5% (see Fig. 4).
-The resulting $r_l$ is greater for the 15% maximum tolerable noise target, as illustrated in Fig. 4. $r_s$ is also determined utilizing the transition time of the load current, the distance between the decoupling capacitor and the power supply, and the size of the capacitor, similar to $r_l$ .